RikkaApps/Riru/README.md

 # Riru

-Riru is a very simple but useful thing.
-Only requires to replace one system file, it will provide the ability to Riru modules to run their code in apps' or system server's process.
+Riru only does one thing, inject into zygote in order to allow modules run their codes in apps or the system server.

-The name Riru comes from a character. (https://www.pixiv.net/member_illust.php?mode=medium&illust_id=74128856)
+> The name, Riru, comes from a character. (https://www.pixiv.net/member_illust.php?mode=medium&illust_id=74128856)

 ## Requirements

-* Rooted Android 6.0+ devices
+Android 7.0+ devices rooted with [Magisk](https://github.com/topjohnwu/Magisk)
-* Magisk (use to replace system files, temporarily only provide Magisk zip)

 ## How it works?

-In short, replace a shared library which will be loaded by the zygote process.

-First, we need to find that library.
-The library needs to be as simple as possible, so we found libmemtrack, with only 10 exported functions.
-Then we can provide a library named libmemtrack with all its functions, so the functionality will not be affected and we will able to in the zygote process.
-(However, it seems that choose libmemtrack is not so appropriate now)
+* How to inject into zygote process?

+  Before v22.0, we use the method of replacing a system library (libmemtrack) that will be loaded by zygote.
+However, it seems to cause some weird problems.
+Maybe because libmemtrack is used by something else.

+  Then we found a super easy way, add our so file into `/system/etc/public.libraries.txt`.
+All so files in `public.libraries.txt` will be automatically "dlopen-ed" by the system.
+This way is from [here](https://blog.canyie.top/2020/02/03/a-new-xposed-style-framework/).

-Now the next question, how to know if we are in an app process or a system server process.
+* How to know if we are in an app process or a system server process?

-We found some JNI functions (`com.android.internal.os.Zygote#nativeForkAndSpecialize` & `com.android.internal.os.Zygote#nativeForkSystemServer`) will be called when a app or system server is forked.
+  Some JNI functions (`com.android.internal.os.Zygote#nativeForkAndSpecialize` & `com.android.internal.os.Zygote#nativeForkSystemServer`) is to fork the app process or the system server process.
-So we just need to replace these functions to ours.
-This part is simple, just hook `jniRegisterNativeMethods` since all Java native method in libandroid_runtime is registered with this function.
+  So we need to replace these functions to ours.
+This part is simple, hook `jniRegisterNativeMethods` since all Java native methods in `libandroid_runtime.so` is registered through this function.
-Then we can call `RegisterNatives` again to replace them.
+  Then we can call the original `jniRegisterNativeMethods` again to replace them.

-## Why Riru is made?

-There is only one `libmemtrack.so`, if someone wants to do something by replacing it, others can't.
-So I made Riru occupy libmemtrack but provide the ability to make modules.

 ## Build

-Run gradle task `:module:assembleRelease` task from Android Studio or command line, zip will be saved to `out`.
+Run gradle task `:module:assembleRelease` task from Android Studio or the terminal, zip will be saved to `out`.

 ## Install